MCFurryPacks/ProtogenSuit/README.md

 # Protogen Suit
 replaces leather chest, leggings, boots, and carved pumpkin with a protogen fursuit.
+Supports 1.13+

 I did not make this.